Mohameddiv/Wordlists/README.md

 HI There ..!

-This Repo contain My Custom Wordlists used in Security Research and Bug Bounty Hunting.
+This Repo contain My Custom Wordlists used in Security Research and Bug Bounty Hunting which collected from many sources.